aarenson/PHPCap/docs-md/UserGuide1.md

 ...
 ```

-So, at this point, your project directory should look as follows:
+So, at this point, your project directory should look as follows (without the .crt
+file if it is not needed):

 <table>
     <tr><th>Composer</th><th>Git</th></tr>